D00Med/LegendofMinetest/README.md

 #### Compatibility

-This mod implements their own default mods set, if you have similar or extra ones, then must be xplicit disabled.
+This mod implements their own default mods set, if you have similar or extra ones, then must be explicit disabled.

 This game its already tested again following engines: